 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company does not currently have variable interest rate debt.
 Consequently, there is no significant exposure to interest rate risk.
-However, a change of 100 basis points in the interest rate on the loan notes would add approximately US\$550,000 to Decklar's finance expenses in the Interim Financial Statements.
+A change of 100 basis points or 1% in the interest rate on the loan notes would add approximately US\$55,000 to Decklar's finance expenses in the Interim Financial Statements.